COP29 Bulletin Day 10: Draft finance text missing numbers, more effort sought on emissions-cutting

 LDCs and SIDS want an annual minimum of $220bn and $39bn respectively.
 But in the text this has been left in square brackets, meaning it is not agreed.
 Alternative options are phrasing stressing the particular vulnerability of LDCs and SIDs and text that does not mention country groups but instead call for “equitable resource distribution”.

-Campaigners react to good, bad and ugly
+Experts react to “good, bad and ugly”

 Joe Thwaites, a climate finance expert at the Natural Resources Defense Council said ”the text caricatures developed and developing country positions on what the main goal should be.
 The Presidency needs to propose an option 3 that bridges the two.”